Stephen Wiltshire: Recognition

-Wiltshire's work has been the subject of many TV documentaries.
+Wiltshire's work has been the subject of many TV documentaries, like The Human Camera.
 Neurologist Oliver Sacks wrote about him in a chapter on prodigies in his book An Anthropologist on Mars.

-In 1989, Wiltshire appeared on the cover of You magazine with actor Dustin Hoffman, who had portrayed autistic savant Raymond Babbitt in the 1988 Oscar-winning film, Rain Man, which Wiltshire considers to be one of his favourite movies.
+In 1989, Wiltshire appeared on the cover of You magazine with actor Dustin Hoffman, who had portrayed autistic savant Raymond Babbitt in the 1988 Oscar-winning film, Rain Man, which Wiltshire considers to be one of his favourite films.

 In 2006, Wiltshire was appointed a Member of the Order of the British Empire (MBE) for services to art.
 In September 2006 Wiltshire opened his permanent gallery in the Royal Opera Arcade, Pall Mall, London.

 On 15 February 2008, ABC News named him Person of the Week.

 In July 2009 he acted as ambassador of the Children's Art Day in the United Kingdom.

-In 2011, Wiltshire was made an honorary Fellow of the Society of Architectural Illustration (SAI).
+In 2011, Wiltshire was made an honorary Fellow of the Society of Architectural Illustrators (SAI).
 In January 2015, Wiltshire was also made an honorary Fellow of The Scottish Society of Architect Artists.